'The Message Of Love Continues Now': Service Projects Honor Those Who Died In Parkland School Shooting

 “We can help make a difference with what we’re doing here today,” said Supt.
 Runcie.
 “The message of love continues now, here and across this nation.
 We need it now more than ever.”

-Students who participate in activities and volunteer service projects were urged to do so safely by adhering to all COVID-19 related safety precautions.MORE: Fort Lauderdale Man Electrocuted In The Backyard Of A Home
+Students who participate in activities and volunteer service projects were urged to do so safely by adhering to all COVID-19 related safety precautions.MORE: COVID Long-Haulers Find Relief Among Fellow Sufferers on Road to Recovery

 For more information about Day of Service and Love, visit browardschools.com/serviceandlove.